Rational motivic path spaces and Kim's relative unipotent section conjecture: Connectedness and concentration theorems

 \segment{1611290932}{Remark} In the course of the proof, we chose a splitting of the surjection

-Let us denote its image simply by $C\subset C_\et^1$.
-We noted that $\Qp[0] \oplus C[-1]$ has a quasi-isomorphism to $C^*_\et$ on the one hand, and that the former has only one augmentation on the other hand.
-This uniqueness of augmentations is reflected in the existence of canonical \'etale paths connecting every two base-points, depending on the choice of the splitting, a phenomenon which, as far as we know, has not yet been observed.
-Perhaps the reason is that the dga $C_\et^1(X_{\overline K}, \Qp)$ is a bit abstract: it is obtained via the general machinery of canonical resolutions and rectification.
-Its de Rham cousin $\Om^*$ however, is quite concrete.
-The resulting canonical de Rham paths were observed by Deligne \cite{Deligne89} in a special case (under the further assumption that $X$ has a compactification $\overline X$ with $H^1(\overline X, \Oo) = 0$).
+and denoted its image simply by $M\subset C_\et^1$.
+We noted that $\Qp[0] \oplus M[-1]$ has a quasi-isomorphism to $C^*_\et$ on the one hand, and that the former has only one augmentation on the other hand.
+This uniqueness of augmentations is reflected in the existence of compatible unipotent \'etale paths connecting every two base-points, depending on the choice of the splitting.
+Its de Rham cousin $\Om^*$ can be made more concrete.
+The resulting de Rham paths were observed by Deligne \cite{Deligne89} in a special case (under the further assumption that $X$ has a compactification $\overline X$ with $H^1(\overline X, \Oo) = 0$, in which case the resulting paths are in fact independent of the choice).

 We sketch a Tannakian construction of such paths which developed in conversations with Stefan Wewers.
-In this setting, $C$ represents the choice of a subspace of $\Om^1(X)$ which maps isomorphically onto $H^1_\dR(X)$.
+In this setting, $M$ represents the choice of a subspace of $\Om^1(X)$ which maps isomorphically onto $H^1_\dR(X)$.
 Consider $(E, \nabla)$, a unipotent vector bundle with integrable connection.
 Since

 the underlying vector bundle $E$ is trivial.
 One can check that there's a unique $K$-form $V$ of $E$ such that $\nabla$ restricts to a $K$-linear map

 The functor

 is a fiber functor.
 If $x$ is a $K$-point of $X$, then there are canonical isomorphisms